Let’s build your calendar

 • Minimal transitions — only 2 per 3-week cycle

-• Full-week blocks allow the secondary parent real quality time
+• Full-week blocks allow the secondary parent real quality time, not just weekend visits

 • Long stretches provide stability at each home